shrinerb/gsod/README.md

 If you have questions, you can reach us through the [Ruby-shrine Google group](https://groups.google.com/forum/#!forum/ruby-shrine) or contact @hmistry.

-### Student Application Guideline
+### Technical Writer Application Guideline

-We would like to see the following questions answered in your student application:
+We would like to see the following questions answered in your technical writer application:

 1. **Contact information.** Please provide your email address, GitHub username, and general city + country location (for privacy reasons no address).